 - Being able to make appropriate decisions at uncertain moments.

 - Knowing how and where to invest time and money.

 - Knowing who’s who of your work or similar industries.

 These were a few elements of smart work.
 We are given abundant resources to know the current world affairs/issues and learn newer things.
-It is important we utilize these to deliver ‘Smart work’.
-To build qualities one must-read books, newspapers, articles, blogs; research in the relevant fields; watch related movies/ series; understand what tactics are being used.
+We must utilize these to deliver ‘Smart work’.
+To build qualities one must read books, newspapers, articles, and blogs; research in the relevant fields; watch related movies/ series; understand what tactics are being used.

 Are you looking to understand smart work vs hard work?
 Merely working smart would not fetch you fruitful results in the long run.
 It is essential to work hard first because then only you will understand what you are doing and accordingly construct a smarter plan.
-It is unfortunate that people tend to switch to smart work without putting additional efforts in this fast-paced world and it might lead to a downfall.
-Just like preparing for competitive exams like GMAT, SAT, GRE, etc. students directly jump to problem-solving instead of focusing on the concepts that would require a little hard work.
+Unfortunately, people tend to switch to smart work without putting in additional effort in this fast-paced world and it might lead to a downfall.
+Just like preparing for competitive exams like the GMAT, SAT, GRE, etc. students directly jump to problem-solving instead of focusing on the concepts that would require a little hard work.